 Although most people may not be able to see the offense, it is important to remember that it is no longer a completely clean slate.
 An example of a specific event on your criminal history could be a DUI that was dismissed or a fight with your spouse that was a big misunderstanding, but the neighbors called the cops.
 That arrest, even with records restriction, does not disappear for a subset of law enforcement.

-Prosecutors, Judges and police are always going to be able to see that you have been arrested.
-Even though a particular charge may have been resolved favorably for you; and publicly, no one else can see it, there is a subset of law enforcement that will always be able to see, always be able to have access to and may attempt to hold that over your head later if you find yourself back in a Court room facing criminal charges.
-As a result, it is important to consult with an expungement lawyer in Atlanta today.
+Prosecutors, judges, and police are always going to be able to see that you have been arrested.
+Even though a particular charge may have been resolved favorably for you; and publicly, no one else can see it, there is a subset of law enforcement that will always be able to see, always be able to have access to, and may attempt to hold that over your head later if you find yourself back in a courtroom facing criminal charges.
+As a result, it is important to consult with an attorney familiar Atlanta today.

-Expungement lawyers in Atlanta have the knowledge and the ability to attempt to protect your record, whether it is at the outset and you are facing charges, or your case was resolved years ago and you need to clean your record up.
-An experienced lawyer could help clean it up and get your mind right with the confidence to go face the world without something following you around that may inhibit your opportunities down the road.
+Our team has the knowledge and the ability to attempt to protect your record, whether it is at the outset and you are facing charges, or your case was resolved years ago and you need to clean your record up.
+An experienced Atlanta expungement lawyer could help clean it up and get your mind right with the confidence to go face the world without something following you around that may inhibit your opportunities down the road.
 Call us today for help.